U.S. stock futures, dollar slip on rising Korean tensions

 Just hours after U.S. President Donald Trump told North Korea that any threat to the United States would be met with "fire and fury," a spokesman for the Korean People's Army said in a statement carried by the North's state-run KCNA news agency that it was considering a strike aimed at U.S. military bases on Guam.

+"It's a clear case of 'risk-off' sentiment lifting the yen, as investors focus on the latest developments with North Korea," said Kumiko Ishikawa, FX market analyst at Sony Financial Holdings in Tokyo.

+Thin liquidity could also amplify market moves, she added, with markets in Singapore closed for a public holiday, and many market participants in Japan taking time off this week ahead of a public holiday on Friday.

-The dollar index, which tracks the greenback against a basket of six major rivals, edged down 0.1 percent to 93.545 <.DXY>, edging closer to last week's 15-month low of 92.548.
+The dollar index, which tracks the greenback against a basket of six major rivals, was nearly flat on the day at 93.657 <.DXY>, remaining above last week's 15-month low of 92.548.

 U.S. stocks closed lower on Tuesday after a late afternoon selling spree as investors fled for safety after Trump's vow to respond aggressively to any North Korean threats. [.N]